lambda-feedback/user-documentation/docs/teacher/reference/response_area_components/index.md

 - The teacher performs PUBLISH action -> the QV2 is published (with response area RA1 with input type _Number_ and response area RA3 with input type _Table_)
 - Students are submitting their answers -> submissions are recorder against Response Area RA1 (in the single _Number_ format) and against Response Area RA3 (in the _Table_ format)

   => No submissions are lost.
 The original submissions (in the _Number_ format) are linked to the RA2, which is preserved on the question version QV1.
 New submissions (in the _table_ format) are linked to the RA3 which is recorded on the question version QV2.

 **Please note:** All statistics and submissions are currently displayed against the published question version only.
 So, though the submissions against RA2 are preserved, it is not currently possible to see them.
 We are working on the improvement to make this possible.

 #### SECOND Part - this is an extension of the FIRST Part
 - The teacher decides to REVERT (the question created in the FIRST Part) to the question version QV1 -> a new question version QV3 is created and the content of the QV1 is copied to QV3 -> QV3 is DRAFT version which contains RA1 (input type _Number_) and RA2 (input type _Number_)
-- The teacher performs PUBLISH action -> the QV3 is published and the teacher can now see submissions against RA1 and RA2, but he cannot see anymore submissions against RA3 (these are preserver against the QV2 version)
+- The teacher performs PUBLISH action -> the QV3 is published and the teacher can now see submissions against RA1 and RA2, but he cannot see anymore submissions against RA3 (these are preserved against the QV2 version)

 ### An Example 2 - changing input type on SAVED response area